penumbra-zone/penumbra/README.md

 ./scripts/docker_compose_freshstart.sh /PATH/TO/DATA/DIRECTORY
 ```

-The script will handle generating genesis JSON data and building and starting the containers.
+The script will handle generating genesis JSON data (but not editing it) and building and starting the containers.

 The data directory provided to the script will contain the state of the tendermint node.